 CARB2 Safety Standards

 As of June 1, 2018, regulated composite wood panels and finished products containing them that are either manufactured or imported to the U.S. must be certified as compliant with either the TSCA Title VI or the California Air Resources Board Airborne Toxic Control Measures Phase II emission standards (identical standards) by a third-party certifier approved by CARB and recognized by the EPA.
-Regulated products certified as compliance with these standards must be labeled as such (CARB2 compliant).

 What are CARB2 standards, and how do they directly relate to your green kitchen cabinets?
-The chart below describes the upper level limits of formaldehyde in parts-per-million for various cabinet materials:
+The chart below describes the upper-level limits of formaldehyde in parts per million for various cabinet materials:

 Product | Emission Standard |